 The reset command may be written between the sequence cycles in an erase command sequence before erasing begins.
-This resets the bank to which the system was writing to the read mode.
+This resets the bank to which the system was writing to reading array data.
 Once erasure begins, however, the device ignores reset commands until the operation is complete.

 The reset command may be written between the sequence cycles in a program command sequence before programming begins.
-This resets the bank to which the system was writing to the read mode.
+This resets the bank to which the system was writing to reading array data.
 If the program command sequence is written to a bank that is in the Erase Suspend mode, writing the reset command returns that bank to the erase-suspend-read mode.
 Once programming begins, however, the device ignores reset commands until the operation is complete.

 The reset command may be written between the sequence cycles in an autoselect command sequence.
-Once in the autoselect mode, the reset command must be written to return to the read mode.
+Once in the autoselect mode, the reset command must be written to return to reading array data.
 If a bank entered the autoselect mode while in the Erase Suspend mode, writing the reset command returns that bank to the erase-suspend-read mode.

-If DQ5 goes high during a program or erase operation, writing the reset command returns the banks to the read mode (or erase-suspend-read mode if that bank was in Erase Suspend).
+If DQ5 goes high during a program or erase operation, writing the reset command returns the banks to reading array data (or erase-suspend-read mode if that bank was in Erase Suspend).